 A sweet tart strawberry filling surrounded by a totally AIP friendly crust!!
 These Paleo AIP strawberry rhubarb pies are a real treat!

 Cassava flour is the new paleo flour on the block.
-It’s a deceiving flour as many people belive since it comes from the cassava root like tapioca starch, they’re the same!!
+It’s a deceiving flour as many people believe since it comes from the cassava root like tapioca starch, they’re the same!!

 But it is totally different.
 Tapioca flour is the STARCH only.
 Cassava flour uses the whole root, so the flour performs totally different than tapioca.

 Since I was seeing it floating around the blog-o-sphere…I knew I had to try it..grain free AND nut free and capable of being used on its own?
 No overpowering flavor!??
 Pretty darn exciting to this food geek!
 And especially for those following the strict Paleo AIP protocol (autoimmune).

 I got my first bag Of Moon Rabbit Cassava Flour, and I am having fun experimenting!
 This recipe was my one of my first forays….fresh strawberries and rhubarb in stock everywhere!